-For purpose of this Manual, a gift includes:
+For purposes of this Manual, a gift includes:

 - Meals;

-- Entertainment:
+- Entertainment;

 - Travel/lodging;

+- Charitable contributions made on behalf of a Client or prospective Client;

 - Gift baskets or perishable items; and

-- Logo-stamped promotional items valued at more than \$30 in total.
+- Logo-stamped promotional items valued at more than \$30 in total,

-For purpose of this Manual, gifts do not include:
+For purposes of this Manual, gifts do not include:

-- Personal gifts such as a wedding gift, retirement gift or a congratulatory gift for the birth of a child provided it is not in relation to the business of the employer of the recipient. - o In determining whether a gift is "in relation to the business of the employer of the recipient," the Compliance team will consider several factors, including the nature of any pre-existing personal or family relationship between the person giving the gift and the recipient, and whether the Supervised Person personally paid for the gift.
-If the Research Group bears the cost of a gift, either directly or by reimbursing the Supervised Person, the gift will be counted towards the \$100 gift limit.

-- A gift sent to the Research Group in general or to a specific department within the Research Group where it is shared (e.g., a fruit basket received during the holidays that is left in the tea-point). - A meal or business entertainment that is not frequent or so excessive as to raise any question of impropriety. - o For example, a Supervised Person may accept an occasional dinner invitation if the person who extended the invitation attends the dinner and the purpose of the meeting are to discuss legitimate business or establish a business relationship.
+- Personal gifts, such as a wedding gift, retirement gift, or congratulatory gift for the birth of a child provided that the gift is not in relation to the business of the employer of the recipient. - In determining whether the gift is "in relation to the business of the employer of the recipient," the Compliance team will consider several factors, including the nature of any pre-existing personal or family relationship between the person giving the gift and the recipient, and whether the Supervised Person personally paid for the gift.
+If the RIA bears the cost of a gift, either directly or by reimbursing the Supervised Person, the gift will be counted towards the \$100 gift limit. - Personal gifts should typically be infrequent in nature, reasonable and customary, and not so excessive as to raise questions of impropriety. - Donations facilitated through crowdsourcing websites or apps to raise funds for a Client or potential Client's direct or indirect benefit (i.e., a GoFundMe donation for a recently diagnosed condition that will result in large medical bills) as long as the donation does not exceed \$100 per person per year. - A gift sent to the RIA in general or to a specific department where it is shared (e.g., a fruit basket received during the holidays which is left in the tea-point). - Any meal or other business entertainment that is not frequent or so excessive as to raise any question of impropriety. - For example, a Supervised Person may accept an occasional dinner invitation if the person who extended the invitation attends the dinner and the purpose of the meeting is to discuss legitimate business or establish a business relationship. - Any food or beverage item(s) provided for a virtual business event (e.g., client appreciation event held over Zoom) provided to attendees where a representative of the Research Group is present, visible onscreen, and available for interaction with attendees throughout the event.
+(For the avoidance of doubt, a gift certificate for a food or beverage item is considered a gift.)
+Such items must be intended to be consumed during the event by attendees, cannot be preconditioned on meeting a sales goal, cannot be used for an item that is actually a gift (i.e., a food or beverage item to take home), and the cost and frequency of providing such items must be reasonable so as not to raise any question of propriety.